 With BlackPlayer you get features like basic equalizer, 3D virtualizer, gapless playback, and ID3 tag editor with which you can edit embedded lyrics, artist names and other meta information.
 Furthermore, it comes with a sleep timer and support for crossfading.

-For those who want to give BlackPlayer a try, keep in mind that its free version not only contains ads but lacks many of the advanced features that are only available on premium version.
+For those who want to give BlackPlayer a try, keep in mind that its free version not only contains ads but lacks many of the advanced features that are only available on the premium version.

 9. Pi Music Player